albar965/littlenavmap-manual/src/en/NAVDATA.rst

 .. warning::

-  Always close *Little Navmap* before updating its databases.
+  Always close *Little Navmap* before updating or copying its databases.

 Three display modes can be selected from the menu ``Scenery Library`` as shown below.